Ella Minnow Pea: Freedom of speech

 The novel also addresses the importance of freedom of speech.
 Not only are the citizens of Nollop not allowed to use certain letters, but they are not allowed to speak out about how unjust the new laws are.
 If they interpret this particular situation any other way besides that of the council, they will be punished.
 In the council's letter to the citizens, the council writes that no alternate interpretations can be made because they are considered heresy, and heresy will be punished.

 Good citizenship vs. freedom

 The citizens of Nollop are torn between being good citizens by following the unjust laws or rebelling against the government by fighting for their precious freedoms.
 They realize that if they speak out for their freedom of speech, they will be punished.
 Many decide that living on the island under this tyranny is not worth it, so they rebel in order to be banished.
 Others rebel to stir up the emotions of the other citizens.
 There are many that just follow the orders of the council, but, once affected by them, decide that a change must be made.
 The citizens have two distinct choices: submit to the rules and live a life of misery or stand up for what is rightfully theirs and live a life of freedom.

-Film adaptation

-In March 2016, Gold Leaf Films announced they have optioned the film rights to Ella Minnow Pea.
-In September 2021, it was reported that Heather Hemmens would direct and produce the film in her directorial debut from a screenplay written by Tom Morash.
-Megan Jordan and M. Elizabeth Hughes are also producers.